gopine/diary/2023/September/September 26 (Tuesday).md

 Need to learn more about the available tools and techniques.

 Experimented with a pre-trained machine learning model for image recognition.

+Read a case study about using AI to improve customer service.